roaddan/dir-00-64tass-src/README.md

 The 64tass was chosen for its similarity with the turbo assembler running on cbm64 machines.

 The "makefile" is structured by variables in it's header for the MACOS 10.15.7 environment and uses the Vice emulator to create the *.d64 disk image and to run the program.

+You must evidently modify the "Makefile" to reflect your work environnement.

 Other versions of the makefile are also available.